mccright/rrl/AudioBooks/README.md

 <summary>Reader Notes and Librivox Summary:</summary>

 Reader Notes:
+This book invests a lot of effort in establishing some of the context surrounding the reign of Queen Elizabeth.
+The evolution of religion in Germany, England, France, Spain, the Netherlands and the rise of Protestantism.
+Catholic reaction to these changes.
+France, England, and Scotland.
+Key personalities involved.
+The Jesuits, and more.
+It was an enjoyable listen and I *learned* a lot.
+The author builds a confident narrative throughout.
+But it is important to keep in mind that this book was published in 1875, and more current examinations of this period may build varying narratives...
 Librivox Summary:
 >This short history by the eminent British historian, Mandell Creighton, places Elizabeth and her reign within the context of 16th century European political, religious, and military events.
 Elizabeth overcomes her two great rivals, King Philip of Spain and Mary, Queen of Scots.
 England gradually unites behind her Queen, who survives multiple assassination plots.
 After the defeat of the Spanish Armada, the English, lightly taxed by their frugal sovereign, launch flourishing commerce enterprises.
 The author writes of the Protestant Reformation that "a change of belief meant a revolt from authority."
 In this age of individualism, personal daring, and a consciousness of national greatness, the golden age of Elizabethan literature breaks new ground in historiography, literary theory, poetry, and above all, drama. - ([Summary by Pamela Nagami, M.D.](https://librivox.org/the-age-of-elizabeth-by-mandell-creighton/))